Phylogenetic aspects of serum albumin

 The results shows that CAA is an autosomal recessive disorder caused by the inheritance of abnormal albumin alleles from both parents.
 In the heterozygous state the single normal allele is sufficient to produce about half the normal amount of albumin, and those individuals generally have albumin concentrations close to the lower limit of the normal range (about 30-35 g/L).

 The vast majority of the causative molecular defects are unique, i.e. they have been found in only a single individual or in members of the same family.
-Exceptions are Bethesda, El Jadida, and especially Kayseri.
-Both the Bethesda and the El Jadida mutations were identified in two unrelated individuals.
-The c.412C>T Bethesda mutation lies in a CGA codon containing a hypermutable CpG dinucleotide site, suggesting that it may have occurred independently in the two subjects.
+Exceptions are Bethesda, El Jadida, Safranbolu, Guimarães, and especially Kayseri.
+Both the El Jadida and the Safranbou mutations were shown to cause CAA in two subjects.
+The c.412C>T Bethesda mutation, which was identified in 3 unrelated individuals, lies in a CGA codon containing a hypermutable CpG dinucleotide site, suggesting that it may have occurred independently in the affected subjects.

-A relatively more common mutation is the splicing defect of analbuminemia Guimarães (c.1289+1G>A), identified in four analbuminemic individuals belonging to three unrelated families.
+A relatively more common mutation is the splicing defect of analbuminemia Guimarães (c.1289+1G>A), identified in five analbuminemic individuals belonging to four unrelated families.